locka99/opcua/README.md

 Read the [setup](./docs/setup.md) for instructions on building OPCUA for Rust and more in-depth thoughts on the whys and wherefores about the implementation.

+## Cross-compile

+Read [cross compilation](./docs/cross-compile.md) for hints for cross compiling OPC UA for Rust to other platforms.

 # Documentation

 Read the [change log](./CHANGELOG.md) for changes per version as well as aspirational / upcoming work.